sbergwall/Railgun.Guides/xx-Deploy-WindowsEventCollector.md

+## Best Practice
+No more than 2000-3000 assets per Collector server.

+In Event Viewer, right click on Forwarded Events and select Properties.
+Edit Maximum log size (KB) to something larger, at least 4GB.

 ## Configure the Collector Server
 Start Event Viewer and go to Subscriptions.
 Click Yes when asked if we want to work with subscriptions.
 This will configure and start the needed services.